tsani/jerrington.me/pages/bread.md

 Dates for the bread are the day the preparation started, not the day of the bake.

+## 20 July 2023

+I've been continuing to make bread using pretty much the recipe from 19 March, except that I've reduced the amount of yeast down to 4g.
+Anyway that's not what I wanted to write about.

+On Thursday, 20 July I made _pitas!_

+* 1000g white flour
+* 600g water
+* 7g yeast
+* 4 tbsp olive oil
+* 4 pinches salt
+* 1 tbsp sweet stuff (I used honey; the recipe calls for brown sugar)

+The recipe was a little weird in its instructions.
+(Got it from a YouTube video.)

+1. Dissolve yeast and sweetener in 300g water.
+2. Dissolve salt in 300g water.
+3. Combine yeast mixture with 600g flour and the olive oil.
+   No need to fully combine!
+4. Add saltwater mix to the flour mix.
+5. Add (up to) remaining 400g of flour while mixing.
+6. Mix/knead until surface is smooth -- 5 minutes.
+7. Rest 40 minutes in a greased bowl, until doubled.
+8. Turn out the dough onto a floured surface and gently deflate.
+9. Divide into a dozen.
+    - The video divided into 8, but hers were _really_ thick.
+    - I divided into 10, and due to the 'oven spring' they were still quite thick
+    - I think dividing into a dozen would work, but really anything between 9 and 12 seems reasonable.
+10. Shape into balls _and cover_
+    - I didn't cover the balls, so their surfaces of the ones waiting dried out a little bit while I was cooking the others.
+11. Flatten balls with a rolling pin.
+12. Cook in a preheated cast-iron skillet on medium (just under 5) with just the tiniest slick of oil.
+    - The first one came out tasting like fried dough and was a bit greasy: there was too much oil and the pan wasn't hot enough.
+    - 3 drops of oil is enough.
+13. Flip after about 90s ~ 2min, when bubbly and a bit crisp.
+    - When lifting with a spatula, the pita should be stiff
+14. Cook on the other side for another 90s ~ 2min.
+15. Cover finished pitas with a clean dishtowel.
+    - They come out of the skillet stiff, so the steam trapped by the towel loosens them up.
+    - our white kitchen towels are perfect

+They were fluffy and awesome.
+Made for awesome souvlaki wraps.

+I screwed up the dough slightly by forgetting to include the olive oil while the mixture was still liquidy.
+What I did was make a little well in the dough, put in 1 tbsp of oil, incorporated it by kneading, and then repeated three more times to get all the oil in.
+This worked well!
+Good trick to know.
+It does make the kneading process longer though.

+Next time, I'll include the oil when the dough is still in a liquid form!

 ## 19 March 2023

 * 500 g flour